Case Studies

 JOEL THVEDT

-Joel Thvedt was born in May 1962.
-After graduating from the University of Chicago, Joel attended UCLA Law School where he met his wife, Patricia, a fellow law student.
+Joel was born in May 1962.
+Joel attended UCLA Law School where he met his wife, Patricia, a fellow law student.
 Joel graduated in 1987 and began a 31-year career as a lawyer, working as a federal prosecutor, civil litigator, and criminal defense attorney.
 He was active in his community, serving as a longtime scout leader, youth soccer coach, and board member of several non-profits.

 Joel was diagnosed with ataxia and REM sleep behavior disorder at the UCLA Neurology Clinic in January 2015, although the doctors suspected he may have MSA-C (multiple system atrophy – cerebellar type).
 That same year, Joel began weekly physical, occupational and speech therapy.